Should have tested more – Five times bugs and errors had massive consequences

 This one is very recent and still painful to many of the people affected by it.
 But it’s also potentially the largest software outage in history, so how could it not make the list?

-On the 19th July 2024, Microsoft systems across the globe shut down, grounding planes, stopping business transactions, crippling emergency response systems, and generally effecting every manner of tech across the globe.
+On the 19th July 2024, Microsoft systems across the globe shut down, grounding planes, stopping business transactions, crippling emergency response systems, and generally affecting every manner of tech across the globe.

 The cause?
 A logic flaw from an undertested update to CrowdStrike Falcon.
 Because this platform has kernel access to Windows machines, the update caused PCs globally to crash on startup.

-While only 1% of Windows devices were effected, that’s still 4.5m machines, and primarily those that were running CrowdStrike, so businesses and public organizations were impacted, while personal users weren’t.
+While only 1% of Windows devices were affected, that’s still 4.5m machines, and primarily those that were running CrowdStrike, so businesses and public organizations were impacted, while personal users weren’t.

 The cost of the outage to the global economy is unknown, but it will be in the billions.
 Awkward.